rapidsai/cloud-ml-examples/aws/README.md

 This directory contains a few examples to get started on using RAPIDS on AWS.
 The sections in this README are the following:

 1. Instructions for Running RAPIDS + SageMaker HPO
+2. Instructions to run multi-node multi-GPU (MNMG) example on EC2
-2. RAPIDS MNMG with Amazon Elastic Kubernetes Service (EKS) using Dask Kubernetes
+3. RAPIDS MNMG with Amazon Elastic Kubernetes Service (EKS) using Dask Kubernetes

 ## 1. Instructions for Running RAPIDS + SageMaker HPO